ruotianluo/neuraltalk2-tensorflow/README.md

 # Requirements
 Python 2.7

-[Tensorflow](https://github.com/tensorflow/tensorflow), please follow the tensorflow website to install the tensorflow.
+[Tensorflow 0.10](https://github.com/tensorflow/tensorflow), please follow the tensorflow website to install the tensorflow.

 # Train your own network on COCO
 **(Copy from neuraltalk2)**